A+ A-

 v) Retention and Destruction Policy.

-3.5 The DPO shall be responsible for ensuring that ARB is appropriately registered with the ICO.
+3.5 The DPO must be responsible for ensuring that ARB is appropriately registered with the ICO.

 3.5 Contact details of the DPO shall be made publicly available.